eurecom-s3/symcc/README.md

 contains detailed instructions to replicate our experiments, as well as the raw results that we obtained.

+### Video demonstration
+A practical introduction to the SymCC tool can be found on [YouTube](https://www.youtube.com/watch?v=htDrNBiL7Y8)

 ## Building a Docker image